Books with new Ghanada text

 • The illustration for Gaan had traces of the Shuvaprasanna original.

-a) Knata [Thorn], 1971. b) Gaan [Song], 1974.
+a) Knaata [Thorn], 1971. b) Gaan [Song], 1974.

-d) Prithibi Barlo Na Kyano ?
+d) Prithibi Baarlo Na Kyano ?
 [Why Didnt the World Expand ?], 1973.

-e) Ghanadar Dhonurbhango [Dhonu Bows Down], 1970.
+e) Ghanadar Dhonurbhawngo [Dhonu Bows Down], 1970.

-Duniyar Ghanada, Dey’s Publishing, 1976
+Duniyaar Ghanada, Dey’s Publishing, 1976

-12. Aphuronto Ghanada
+12. Awphuronto Ghanada

 (Ghanada Galore)